 Garden Wedding Ceremonies – how to smash your own garden ceremony

-Garden wedding ceremonies seem to be the thing for 2022, and you won’t be surprised to learn they were pretty popular in 2021 as well.
+Garden wedding ceremonies seem to be the thing since lockdown.
 Choosing a garden wedding gives you so many options to celebrate your day in just the way you want.
 Whether you’re looking to create a laid-back party vibe or a glamourous alfresco affair.
 There is plenty of inspo out there to draw on but here are my top tips and ideas for garden wedding ceremonies…

 • If you have space, create a separate area that’s just for your ceremony.
 An enclosed area gives you an intimate feel with a ready-made backdrop.
 And you’ll be surprised how many people can fit into a relatively small area!
 If the garden is more open, define your space with low level bunting and natural flower displays.